 The BBQ provides you with a generous cooking area of 42cm x 27cm, giving it enough size so you can cook a reasonable volume of food in one go.
 This is an effective caravan BBQ, especially when you consider the price and added features.

 The Charles Bentley gas BBQ is constructed using steel and stainless steel with a porcelain cooking grid, making it easy to clean and maintain while also delivering an effective cooking surface.

-There is a 1.5 KW burner and has an initial assembly time of just one hour and is light yet sturdy.
+There is a 1.5 KW burner which has an initial assembly time of one hour (if you don’t know what you’re doing!) and is light yet sturdy.
 Due to its compact size, it can easily be stored in your caravan.